purescript/documentation/Differences-from-Haskell.md

 f $ x = f x
 ```

 In PureScript, you provide an operator alias for a named function.
-Defining functions using operators is deprecated and will be removed in 0.9.
+Defining functions using operators is removed since version 0.9.

 ```purescript
 apply f x = f x